Debunking Ghee & Diabetes Myths: What You Need to Know

 How to Include Ghee in a Diabetic Diet

-Use ghee for sautéing vegetables, cooking lean meats, or adding a finishing touch to soups and stews.
+Use ghee sparingly for cooking sauté vegetables, brown lean meats, or add a small finishing drizzle to soups and stews avoid combining it with high-sugar or deep-fried foods, and prefer it over highly refined oils when appropriate.
 Its high smoke point makes it ideal for these purposes.

 Pair ghee with high-fiber foods like whole grains, legumes, and vegetables, and with proteins such as lean meats, eggs, and dairy, to balance your meals.